 Welcome to the Environmental Health and Safety Department (EH&S)

-As a department under Health Sciences Administration (HSA), Environmental Health & Safety is a UW administrative department that assists organizational units in meeting their responsibility to protect the environment and to provide a safe and healthful place of employment and learning.
+As a department under Health Sciences Administration, EH&S is a UW administrative department that assists organizational units in meeting their responsibility to protect the environment and to provide a safe and healthful place for employment and learning.

-In 1968, the Department of Environmental Health and Safety was created by combining several health and safety functions from various departments.
-In these early days, program emphasis was on radiation safety, environmental safety, environmental sanitation, and industrial hygiene.
-With a total staff of twelve, the EH&S office was located about a mile from the main campus.
-New regulations created the need to expand EH&S resources in order to maintain adequate compliance status.
+In 1968, EH&S was created by combining several health and safety functions from various departments.
+In the early days, program emphasis was on radiation safety, environmental safety, environmental sanitation and industrial hygiene.
+With a staff of twelve, the EH&S office was located about a mile from the main campus.
+New federal, state and local regulations created the need to expand EH&S resources in order to remain in compliance.

-Currently EH&S employs about 100 people who are spread over three buildings.
+Currently EH&S employs about 100 people who are spread across campus in multiple locations.
 We have seven sections that are organized around the services that we provide.
 Those include:

-EP supports those departments using chemicals in their spill cleanup procedures.
-EP operates a program for collection, consolidation, recycling and disposal of hazardous chemical waste generated on campus.
-EH&S pollution prevention activities involve reduction of chemical waste volume through chemical recycling and redistribution, substitution of less hazardous chemicals, avoiding excess chemical inventory and preventing environmental pollution.
+The Environmental Programs section supports UW departments by collecting, transporting, recycling and disposing of hazardous chemical waste generated on campus.
+Our pollution prevention activities involve reduction of chemical waste volume through chemical recycling and redistribution, substitution of less hazardous chemicals, avoiding excess chemical inventory and preventing environmental pollution.

 Executive Order No. 55: University Health and Safety Programs: Policy and Responsibilities

 The University of Washington is committed to providing a healthy and safe environment for faculty, staff, students, visitors, and volunteers in all sites owned, operated, or controlled by the University.
 This commitment includes supporting a culture of health and safety across the University.